ostreedev/ostree/README.md

  - Jhbuild: <https://live.gnome.org/Jhbuild>

    What we've been using in GNOME, and has the essential property of allowing you to "fall back" to a stable system.
-But hacktree will blow it out of the water.
+But ostree will blow it out of the water.